EdDataScienceEES/tutorial-Biodiversity-Hotspot-Mapping/docs/index.md

 [Beautiful and informative data visualisation](https://ourcodingclub.github.io/tutorials/datavis/)

-### Data and Materials
+#### <a name="section3">Data and Materials</a>

 You can find all the data that you require for completing this tutorial on this [GitHub repository](https://github.com/EdDataScienceEES/tutorial-xiongshizhao).
-We encourage you to download the data to your computer and work through the examples along the tutorial as this reinforces your understanding of the concepts taught in the tutorial.
+We encourage you to download the data to your computer and work through the examples throughout the tutorial as this will reinforces your understanding of the concepts taught in the tutorial.

-Now, let's get started with mapping biodiversity hotspots!
+**Now, let's get started with mapping biodiversity hotspots!**